Duke Nukem Forever on Steam - User reviews, Price & Information

 The King arrives with an arsenal of over-the-top weapons, giant explosions and pure unadulterated fun!

-Duke Nukem Forever is a fps and action game developed by Gearbox Software and published by 2K.
+Duke Nukem Forever is a fps, action and shooter game developed by Gearbox Software and published by 2K.

 Released on June 09th 2011 is available on Windows and MacOS in 5 languages: English, French, German, Italian and Spanish - Spain.